sequinstream/sequin/README.md

 - **No PL/pgSQL:** Define business logic in the language of your choice and in your application.
 - **Transforms** \(coming soon\!\): Transform message payloads by writing functions in Lua, JavaScript, or Go.

+## Use cases

+- **Triggering a workflow when data changes in Postgres:** Execute custom business logic whenever specific rows are inserted, updated, or deleted in your database.
+- **Making events available to downstream services:** Stream changes from your database tables as events that other services can consume.
+- **Informing downstream services when rows change:** Notify dependent services about data changes to keep systems in sync.
+- **Audit logging:** Track and record all changes made to data in your database for compliance or feature development.
+- **Sync a table from one database to another:** Keep tables synchronized across different database instances in real-time.
+- **Materializing another table in your database:** Create and maintain derived tables based on changes to source tables.
+- **Maintaining an in-memory cache:** Keep application caches up-to-date by streaming database changes.
+- **Syncing a Redis cache:** Automatically update Redis when your Postgres data changes.
+- **Refreshing search indexes like Elastic:** Keep search indexes fresh by streaming updates from your database.

 ## Getting started

 The quickest way to get started is to create an account on [Sequin Cloud](https://console.sequinstream.com/register).
 Follow the instructions in the app to start streaming your data in a couple minutes.